ThilinaRajapakse/simpletransformers/docs/_docs/17-qa-model.md

 > Parameters
 {: .parameter-blockquote}

-* **eval_data** - Path to JSON file containing training data OR list of Python dicts in the correct format.
+* **eval_data** - Path to JSON file containing evaluation data OR list of Python dicts in the correct format.
 The model will be evaluated on this data.
 Refer to the [Question Answering Data Formats](/docs/qa-data-formats) section for the correct formats.

 * **output_dir** *(`str`, optional)* - The directory where model files will be saved.
 If not given, `self.args['output_dir']` will be used.